Sausalito Ferry re-opens! Click here for new Sausalito ferry schedules for Golden Gate Ferry and Blue & Gold Fleet

 Every year tens of thousands of visitors rent bikes in San Francisco and ride them across the Golden Gate Bridge to Sausalito and then take the ferry back to The City.
 Thousands of local riders bring their bikes to the ferry terminals to extend their rides across the Bay.

-The city and the ferry operators have steadily improved the system to speed boarding and avoid long waits (not to mention short tempers).
-During the busy warm weather months “bike valets” in yellow vests are stationed near the ferry pier to answer your questions and help with bike parking.
+The city and the ferry operators have steadily improved the system to speed boarding and avoid long waits (not to mention short tempers) for Sausalito Ferry bike riders.
+During the busy warm weather months Sausalito Ferry bike valets in yellow vests are stationed near the ferry pier to answer your questions about Sausalito Ferry bike boarding and help with bike parking.
 Ferry employees will also help with questions about buying tickets and where to wait.

 Insiders Tip: Late afternoon sailings during the summer and on holiday weekends sometimes sell out, and people in line have to wait for the next ferry to their chosen destination.
 Arrive at the pier early during these crowded times.